tfwis/bbsubset/README.md

 # bbsubset

 ## What's this for ?

-bbsubset is a simple tool for R to selecet a subset of DNA barcodes from the fullset where each conponent is distant enough.
+When you have or create a fullset of DNA barcode, the size is often larger than you want. bbsubset is a simple tool for R to selecet a subset of DNA barcodes from the fullset. to avoid the sequence error. where each conponent is distant enough.

 ## Installation